-National Endowment for the Humanities Post-Doctoral Fellowships support research in residence at the Library Company on any subject relevant to its collections, which cover a variety of fields relating to the history of America and the Atlantic World from the 17th through the 19th centuries.
-Fellows must be U.S. citizens or have been living in the U.S. for at least three years.
-At least two fellowships will be awarded for periods extending from four to nine months.
-The stipend is $4,200 per month.
-Applicants must hold a Ph.D. by November 1, 2013.
-For more information about the NEH award, email James Green at firstname.lastname@example.org.
+National Endowment for the Humanities Post-Doctoral Fellowships support research in residence at the Library Company on any subject relevant to its collections, which are capable of supporting research in a variety of fields and disciplines relating to the history of America and the Atlantic world form the 17th through the 19th centuries.

 The Library Company’s Cassatt House fellows’ residence offers rooms at reasonable rates, along with a kitchen, common room, and offices with internet access, available to resident and non-resident fellows at all hours.

 Applicants for post-doctoral fellowships must hold a Ph.D. by September 1 of the year they wish to take up the fellowships.
 Senior scholars are particularly urged to apply.
 (Note: NEH Fellowships are restricted to United States citizens or to foreign nationals who have been living in the United States for at least three years.
 PEAES and PAAH/Mellon Scholars fellowships are open to citizens of any country.)
 All post-doctoral fellowships are tenable from September 1, 2014 through May 31, 2015, but the awards may be divided between two applicants, each of whom would spend a semester in residence.
 The NEH stipend is $4,200 per month.
 The stipend for PEAES post-doctoral fellows is $40,000 for the academic year, or $20,000 per semester.
 The stipend for Mellon Scholars post-doctoral fellows is $50,000 for the academic year, or $25,000 for one semester.